- Commercial Litigation

 Jamie attended Northwestern University in Evanston, Illinois, where she earned her B.A. in Sociology with Honors in 2005.
 She then attended Case Western Reserve University School of Law, graduating in 2008.
 While at CWRU, Jamie was the Executive Notes Editor of the Health-Matrix Journal of Law-Medicine from 2007-2008, a member of the Ault Mock Trial Team, and a Regional Semifinalist in the 2008 American Association of Justice Mock Trial Competition.
 She was selected to join the Order of Barristers and was the recipient of the National Association of Women Lawyers’ Outstanding Woman Law Graduate Award.

-Jamie is an Associate in the Judge J. Manos American Inn of Court, a member of the Cleveland Bridge Builders class of 2019, and a member of the American, Ohio, and Cleveland Metropolitan Bar Associations.
+Jamie is an Associate in the Judge J. Manos American Inn of Court, a graduate of the Cleveland Bridge Builders class of 2019, and a member of the American, Ohio, and Cleveland Metropolitan Bar Associations.

 RECENT TRIAL EXPERIENCE